-The College Corporation considers that Waltham Forest College remains a sustainable going concern for the forthcoming year from the date of signing of the financial statements until 31 December 2021 and for the foreseeable future.
-The most recent forecasts, for 2020/21 indicate that the College will maintain a 'good' financial health grade and its underlying financial position continues to steadily improve.
+The College Corporation considers that Waltham Forest College remains a sustainable going concern for the forthcoming year from the date of signing of the financial statements until 31 December 2022 and for the foreseeable future.
+The most recent forecasts, for 2021/22 indicate that the College will maintain an 'Outstanding' financial health grade and its underlying financial position continues to steadily improve.